department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/pow.md

 <div class="feature" markdown="1">

 ### Can I get disability benefits from VA?
-You may be able to get disability benefits if you have a current illness or injury (known as a condition) that affects your body or mind and **both of the following are true for you**:
+You may be able to get disability benefits if you have a current illness or injury (known as a condition) that affects your body or mind and both of the below assessments are true for you.

+**Both of these must be true:**
 -	We believe your time spent as a POW caused your condition, **and**
 -	At any time following active-duty service, your condition became at least 10% disabling.
 We use a disability rating system to measure the severity of your disability.